 - Did you see anything suspicious or out of the ordinary in the area recently?

-15. Obtain and note permission to search the home or building where incident took place even if the premises have been previously searched by family members or others.
+15. Obtain and document permission to search the home or building where incident took place even if the premises have been previously searched by family members or others.

-It is important to retain permission to ensure the validity of the situation as well as to maintain a cooperative atmosphere with the family.
-Remain cognizant that family members who appear to be difficult may have different experiences with police and first responders in addition to the psychological panic they could be experiencing.
+It is important to obtain permission to search whenever possible to protect the integrity of the investigation, as well as to maintain a cooperative atmosphere with the family.
+Remain cognizant that family members who appear to be difficult may have different experiences with police and first responders in addition to the panic and distress they are likely to be experiencing.

 16. Conduct an immediate, thorough search of the missing child’s home even if the child was reported missing from a different location.

-In addition to searching for the child themselves, take note of any other clues that might be helpful in locating the child such as notes, diaries, missing clothes, valuables or food they may have taken with them, etc.
+In addition to searching for the child, take note of any other information that might be helpful in locating the child; such as electronic devices, backpacks/bags, notes or diaries, missing clothes, valuables, food, or any other items he/she may have had or taken.

-Personal effects are valuable to a missing person’s investigation but also important to the family and caretakers of a child.
-Be sure to explain to caretakers/parents the importance of documenting and/or gathering these things.
+Personal effects are valuable to a missing person investigation, and also very important to the family.
+Be sure to explain to parents and/or caretakers the importance of documenting and gathering these belongings.

 18. Evaluate the contents and appearance of the child’s room/residence.